 Though Karan Johar is younger, yet his passion for old Hindi songs is impeccable.
 Rishi Kapoor is from the era that we simply can call as the golden period of Hindi cinema.
 Rishi Kapoor has shared a lot of insight of those days, including how passionate our music directors, singers, and actor used to be because there was nothing digital those days.
 The melodies of yesteryears are what some of us keep humming even today!

 Talking about the autobiographies, I personally felt that while Karan’s tone was very positive and very affirmative towards fraternity; Rishi Kapoor was very negative.
-His whole story revolved around one movie “Bobby” which to me was more about Raj Kapoor’s attempt of survival and the glamor of Dimple.
+His whole story revolved around one movie “Bobby” which to me was more about Raj Kapoor’s attempt at survival and the glamor of Dimple.
 Apart from that, his movies have been mediocre and he was not considered as a great hero/star.

 He was in the era of Amitabh Bachchan and his frustration clearly showed that he was very insecure.
 While Karan was never insecure and gives due credits to his well-wishers; he has made some of the biggest blockbusters of his times and is still considered as one of the best directors.
 I was expecting more maturity in Rishi Kapoor’s autobiography and not negativity.